Partida da Monção

-Estudo para "Partida da Monção" or Departure for Monsoon is an oil painting on a canvas that was completed in 1897 by Brazilian painter José Ferraz de Almeida Júnior, a representation of Brazilian naturalism and realism.
+Estudo para Partida da Monção or Departure for Monsoon is an oil painting on a canvas that was completed in 1897 by Brazilian painter Almeida Júnior, a representation of Brazilian naturalism and realism.

 Currently, the work is housed at the Museu do Ipiranga in São Paulo.
 It is quite a large painting, with dimensions of 390 by 640 centimeters (13 by 21 feet).

 The "monsoon" is a reference to the Portuguese term for a river expedition from coastal to inland Brazil, known as "monsoons", which were common during the late 18th and early 19th centuries.
 The painting has a scene of the Port of Araritaguaba (now Porto Feliz, in São Paulo), on the banks of the Tietê River.
 The destination was Cuiabá, located in Mato Grosso, Brazil.